AR102/FilterKinectMarkerData/docs/src/troubleshooting.md

 ERROR: GLFWError (VERSION_UNAVAILABLE): GLX: Failed to create context: GLXBadFBConfig
 ```

-This can be resolved by running `export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6` before starting Julia (you may need to replace the path depending on where libstdc++.so.6 is located on your system).
+This can be resolved by running `export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6`
+in a terminal before starting Julia / the program (in the same terminal!) (you may need to
+replace the path depending on where libstdc++.so.6 is located on your system).

 ~~For a more permanent solution, see https://github.com/JuliaGL/GLFW.jl/issues/198#issuecomment-1141056514.~~